rwang0417/d2c_mujoco200/README.md

 License Requirement: MuJoCo license from <https://www.roboti.us/license.html>.

-For openloop, sysid2d and test2d, set up a Visual Studio project for each of them and generate the executable files.
+For openloop, sysid2d, sysid3d and test, set up a Visual Studio project for each of them and generate the executable files.

 For the Matlab wrapper, first set up the c compiler by running `mex setup` in Matlab.
 Then compile mexstep.c by `mex mexstep.c mujoco200.lib mujoco200nogl.lib`.